Bandits with Mean Bounds: Abstract

 \section{Abstract}

-We study a variant of the multi-armed bandit problem where side information in the form of bounds on the mean of each arm is provided.
-We develop the novel non-optimistic Global Under-Explore (GLUE) algorithm which uses the provided mean bounds (across all the arms) to infer pseudo-variances for each arm, which in turn decide the rate of exploration for the arms.
-We analyze the regret of GLUE and prove regret upper bounds that are never worse than that of the standard UCB algorithm.
-Furthermore, we show that GLUE improves upon regret guarantees that exists in literature for structured bandit problems (both theoretically and empirically).
-Finally, we study the practical setting of learning adaptive interventions using prior data that has been confounded by unrecorded variables that affect rewards.
-We show that mean bounds can be inferred naturally from such logs and can thus be used to improve the learning process.
-We validate our findings through semi-synthetic experiments on data derived from real data sets.
+We study a variant of the bandit problem where side information in the form of bounds on the mean of each arm is provided.
+We prove that these translate to tighter estimates of subgaussian factors and develop novel algorithms that exploit these estimates.
+In the linear setting, we present the Restricted-set OFUL (R-OFUL) algorithm that additionally uses the geometric properties of the problem to (potentially) restrict the set of arms being played and reduce exploration rates for suboptimal arms.
+In the stochastic case, we propose the non-optimistic Global Under-Explore (GLUE) algorithm which employs the inferred subgaussian estimates to adapt the rate of exploration for the arms.
+We analyze the regret of R-OFUL and GLUE, showing that our regret upper bounds are never worse than that of the standard OFUL and UCB algorithms respectively.
+Further, we also consider a practically motivated setting of learning from confounded logs where mean bounds appear naturally.